 Below are some of the best tips in relation to fridge and freezer energy efficiency, as well as the criteria to consider when selecting a new one.

-Seven steps to maintaining a more energy-efficient fridge or freezer
+Steps to maintaining a more energy-efficient fridge or freezer

 Time for a new fridge or freezer?

-New models of fridges and freezers are more energy-efficient, which can make up for the initial expenditure on buying a replacement.
 New models can reduce running costs, because of improvements in insulation, and greater accuracy with regards to temperature and defrosting, as well as utilising compressors that are very efficient.

 Read more: Energy efficient cooking essential tips

 Advice on selecting a fridge or freezer that is energy-efficient

 It’s easy to tell which are the most energy-efficient fridges and freezers because of EU energy label grades.